Black tea

 No reasons to put up with anything less

-In 1830’s when black tea was invented around Fujian and Jiangxi in China, it was intended to satisfy an ever expanding export demand.
+In the 18th century, when black tea was invented* around Fujian and Jiangxi in China, it was intended to satisfy an ever expanding export demand.
 Today, farmers, producers and researchers are trying to make ever better and unique quality over and on top of the now mundane “export quality”.
 The market has never been better informed after all.
 You do not have to put up with that chopped up leaf bits and various disguises of them with fancy name additives.
 Or dried petals or fruit bits.

-* In the Far East, black tea is generally known as “red tea” because of the Chinese original name “Hong Cha”.
+• In the Far East, black tea is generally known as “red tea” because of the Chinese original name “Hong Cha”.
 That is why this category is sometimes referred to as red tea in some other websites/literature.
 As to why red tea has become black tea in the Western World, it will be the subject of another article.